Amelia C. Regan

 Director, Transportation Science MS, PhD Programs

 The Interdisciplinary (Engineering, Economics, Urban Planning and Computing) Programs in Transportation Science complement our discipline specific MS and PhD programs in Transportation Engineering, Economics, Urban Planning and Computer Science which also allow students to focus on Transportation and Logistics problems.
 The program has a long history (about 30 years) and has produced many successful academics and industry practitioners.
+Transportation Science is a STEM approved program for the purposes of CPT and OPT for international students.

 My research interests include cyber physical transportation systems, dynamic and stochastic network optimization, parallel and distributed combinatorial optimization, optimal contracting, on-line advertising, logistics systems analysis, freight transportation planning, technology adoption in transportation and, most recently, technologies to improve the safety, comfort and convenience of vulnerable road users.